Does Stress Affect You While Breastfeeding?

 - Get professional help if you need it.
 If you are having negative thoughts or concerns for the health and safety of your baby, speak up!
 There is no shame in seeking help if it is going to improve your life and your baby’s life.
 Professional counselors are available to talk to moms and your primary care physician can help connect you to resources if you are concerned about postpartum depression or anxiety.

-Nancy Hastings, RN, IBCLC, certified lactation consultant, suggests using deep breathing exercises to calm yourself while preparing to breastfeed.
+Beebe's certified lactation consultants, Nancy Hastings and Linda Spaulding, suggest using deep breathing exercises to calm yourself while preparing to breastfeed.
 Hastings, who has worked in Women’s Health at Beebe for more than 30 years, tells new moms, “The first two weeks are the hardest, then it starts to get easier.
 Focus on what is going well and not what you may think is going wrong.”